-External motivators can only go so far to drive people before they out of steam.
-True motivation comes from waking up day-to-day excited to use our strengths.
+External motivators can only go so far to drive people before they run out of steam.
+True motivation comes from work that is inherently interesting and enjoyable.
 This deeper, more personal type of incentive is called intrinsic motivation.
-When people are intrinsically motivated to do their work, they’re more productive and likely to continue learning and developing their strengths.
+When people are intrinsically motivated to do their work, they’re more likely to perform better.

 Courtney Bigony is the Director of People Science at 15Five, industry-leading people management software, where she developed Positive Product Design which aligns the product to the latest science of thriving.
 Courtney has a Masters of Applied Positive Psychology from the University of Pennsylvania, is the founder of The Deep Feedback Movement, and a Fellow at the Center for Evidence-Based Management.
 She was named a 2019 Workforce Game Changer by Workforce Magazine and has contributed pieces featured in Forbes and Huffington Post.
 Follow her on twitter @CourtneyBigony.